onlaj/Piano-LED-Visualizer/Docs/features.md

 - ### **Velocity Rainbow**

-  Color depends is based on the speed at which a specific key is pressed.
+  Color is based on the speed at which a key is pressed.

   ![learnmidi_pic](https://imgur.com/b65QO45.jpg)